GET THE LATEST STATE LEGISLATIVE RESULTS HERE. x

 • Eliminating widely popular background checks on gun sales, making communities less safe.

-There will also be a gubernatorial election in North Carolina this November.
-Ending the rightwing supermajority is the only way to ensure a governor’s veto would actually matter in blocking harmful laws.
+There will also be a gubernatorial election in North Carolina in 2024.
+Ending the rightwing supermajority by flipping one seat in either chamber is the only way to ensure a governor’s veto would actually matter in blocking harmful laws.

 THE LANDSCAPE